SE-starshippilot/rotten-potatoes-formal/README.md

 * judge a user's preferences (e.g. prefer horror movies)
 * recommendation system
 * pagination on comment list page
-* release_date, average rate of movie and birth_date of actor not shown in frontend yet

 3. Problems:
 * no prompt message/wrong prompt message after submitting a form